Thursday, July 31, 2008

 Why is this a Fourth of July pick?
 Well, the title-fight takes place in Philidelphia on the 4th.
 That and Apollo Creed's Uncle Sam outfit and American flag shorts.
 Rocky is a great underdog story that you also get to see two guys beat the crap out of each other.

 Ben Gates has spent his whole life searching for a treasure that has been passed down through the centuries and hidden by our fore-fathers over 200 years ago.
-After also becoming a fugitive from the FBI, he puts his whole career and life on the line to find the treasure.

 This movie makes a great pick because of the historical figures and locations about our nations history that are weaved in to the plot line.
 As a friend of mine said after living in DC for a few months, "I felt like I was living the National Treasure movie."